 Will breast implants alone provide a lift without formal mastopexy?

 While increasing the volume of the breast with an implant can fill out loose skin and improve the appearance of a slightly droopy breast, it will not elevate the nipple position.
 If there is significant skin excess, or a significant elevation of nipple position is desired, a breast lift will most likely be needed in addition to the implant to provide the best result.
-During your consultation, Dr. Forsberg will perform a detailed physical exam after discussing your goals and expectations to help determine which operation is best for you.
+During your consultation, our surgeons will perform a detailed physical exam after discussing your goals and expectations to help determine which operation is best for you.
 A good rule of thumb, however, is that if the nipple lies below the level of the lower breast fold, a breast lift will be needed to provide optimal results.